ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

     - UI for recommendations, movie popup, and form inputs
 - <strong>Patrick Liang:</strong>
 - <strong>Subhrodeep Ghose:</strong>
+    - Setup MongoDB database, and created some schemas used in the project.
+    - Integrated the MongoDB database with the backend.
+    - Helped out with backend issues.
+    - Helped create adding watchlists functionality.
+    - Deployed project on render.
+    - Created end-to-end api tests on postman.
+    - Created Github Actions to automatically run postman test suite and deploy on render on successful test suite run.
 <hr></hr>

 ## Images (to be updated to final UI)